Xeno69/Domination/README.md

 [Domination on Github](https://github.com/Xeno69/Domination)

+# Running the mission locally

+To run the Domination mission locally:

+* copy the mission folder `co30_Domination.Altis` into your local `mpmission` directory
+* load the mission in Eden editor and click Play -> Multiplayer -> OK to run your local code

 # Editing the mission

-To modify the Domination mission locally:

-* copy the mission folder `co30_Domination.Altis` into your local `mpmission` directory
-* load the mission in Eden editor and click Play -> Multiplayer to run your local code
+The Domination mission may be modified in Eden editor.

 All maps supported by Domination are released as PBOs.
 However you can use any PBO tool to modify and bundle your own mission modifications.
 Choose `co30_Domination.Altis` as the PBO source to bundle the default map (Altis).